Syed Hasan Arshad

 Professor Arshad leads a group that investigates natural history, genetic and environmental risk factors and prevention of asthma and allergic disease.
 He is a clinical epidemiologist with expertise in birth cohort studies, clinical trials, and the immunological and genetic basis of asthma and allergy.
 His research is based within the Faculty of Medicine and at The David Hide Asthma and Allergy Research Centre on the Isle of Wight.
 The group includes both clinical and non-clinical scientists, clinical research fellows and nurses.

-In the last 10 years, Professor Arshad has attracted grants of over £6 million, published over 100 articles in peer reviewed journals, authored or edited 8 books and 5 book chapters, and supervised several MSc, DM and PhD students.
-He has contributed to national and international guidelines, including the Department of Health’s report on allergy services in 2006 and the European guidelines for asthma and allergy prevention.
-He is also a member of the expert panel of the National Institute of Health (US), formulating guidelines and reviewing grants.
-He was awarded Pfizer Visiting Professor to the Michigan State University, Michigan, USA in 2004.
+In the last 10 years, Professor Arshad has attracted grants of over £10 million, published over 100 articles in peer reviewed journals, authored or edited 9 books and 6 book chapters, and supervised several MSc, DM and PhD students.
+He has contributed to national and international guidelines, including the European guidelines for asthma and allergy prevention and National Institute of Health (US) guidelines for the diagnosis and management of food allergy.
+He is also a member of the expert panel of the National Institute of Health (US), to review grants and formulate strategy for research.
+He was awarded Pfizer Visiting Professor to the Michigan State University, Michigan, USA in 2004 and recently his David Hide Centre team won the "excellence in research" award at the Isle of Wight NHS Trust annual award ceremony.

 MBBS, Medicine and Surgery, Dow Medical College, (1979)